truhoada/pushpushgo-ios-sdk/README.md

 #  Setup Guide

 > [!IMPORTANT]
+> **SPM support**
+>
+> Version 2.1.0 provides architecture that supports SPM.
+At the same time, installation via Cocoapods will no longer be supported.
+>
 > **Version 2.0.1 Breaking changes**
 >
 > - To be able to use v2.0.1 you will need to add AppGroups capability to your project.